janklab/janklab-gh-pages/docs/index.md

 All the Janklab libraries are licensed under the business-friendly Apache or BSD 2-Clause licenses.
 It's fine to use Janklab in commercial or proprietary software.

+(Except for ExportMlx, which uses a special MathWorks-specific BSD License variant.
+See its web page for details.)

 ## Component Libraries

 * [**Janklab-core**](https://janklab-core.janklab.net) – The core Janklab library is a collection of various utilities and APIs, and represents Andrew's accumulation of a base "core Matlab environment" for doing nontrivial programming.
 It includes: